Social media’s role in your small‑business marketing strategy (professional services)

 2 Posts Per Week

-For businesses that rely heavily on word-of-mouth referrals, this posting frequency shows potential customers that your business is active and consistent—both in content creation and service offerings.
-Although engagement and reach at this level are more modest, you're giving your current audience more chances to learn about your expertise, build trust, and move closer to a sale.
+Although engagement and reach at this level are still modest, you're giving your current audience more chances to learn about your expertise, build trust, and move closer to a sale, without a huge time commitment on your part, and without the risk of having more work than you know what to do with.

 4 Posts Per Week